 the vocals of ‘Détournement’ resemble an alien which hints towards mechanistic workers blending into masses

-Throughout the album, the notion of fading is repeated which abides to the album title of not fully disappearing, yet lingering in a state of nihilistic void with musing attempts to find a way out.
+Throughout the album, the notion of fading is repeated in its lyrics; this abides to titular image of not fully disappearing, yet attempting to find a way out.
 However, the intricacies of the album itself offer a different way out; one of appreciating the world created in the album in the form of a tragedy, with the music itself as a catharsis.